ha-p-e/pandas-ssrm/README.md

 # Pandas SSRM

-Experiment using Pandas with AG Grid SSRM
+Experiment to use Pandas to transform REST API into a server side rendering server that provides infinite scrolling and pivoting for UI using AG Grid SSRM.

 ### Run